 It is important that you take note of the definitions of a few terms in order to understand and use this chapter fully.
-The example below shows how these terms will appear in the tables that are offered later in this chapter.
+The example below shows how these terms will appear in the information that is offered later in this chapter.